rexrainbow/C2RexDoc/plugins.md/rex_board.md

 ### Move chess

-Uses one of these actions
+Calls one of these actions

 - `Action:Move chess`
 - `Action:Move chess by UID`